One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Preliminaries

-Now let us introduce a few definitions \begin{definition}[$L$-smoothness] Function $g$ is called $L$-smooth in $X\subseteq \R^n$ with $L > 0$ w.r.t. norm $\|\cdot\|$ when it is differentiable and its gradient is $L$-Lipschitz continuous in $X$, i.e.\
+Now let us introduce a few definitions. \begin{definition}[$L$-smoothness] The function $g$ is called $L$-smooth w.r.t. norm $\|\cdot\|$ on $\X \subset \R^n$ with $L > 0$ when it is differentiable and its gradient is $L$-Lipschitz continuous on $\X$, i.e.\

 \end{definition} One can show that $L$-smoothness implies \cite{nesterov2018lectures}